-Updating to the latest version without the Theme Updater App is a manual process.
+Updating to the latest version without the Pro features of the Theme Updater is a manual process.
 This approach involves three main steps:

 - Retrieving the new theme version